 We spotted this praying mantis on the Serella ridges.
 They do not bite humans, or spread disease.
 However, when handled, their spiny-like forelegs can be readily felt as a "sharp pinch."
 Mantids are most commonly seen in late September and early October either resting on plants or "fluttering" through the air, sometimes mistaken for a hummingbird.
 Some appear to resemble leaves or flowers in shape and color.
 This picture is a male - the female is larger and brown in colour.

-Snakes are quite widespread in Spain, but you are probably unlikely to see one as they stay well away from humans.
+Snakes are quite widespread in Spain, but you are probably unlikely to see one as they stay well away from humans, we have seen very few and they will flee as soon as they are aware of you.
 Many are flattened on the roads but they are a good indicator of a healthy and diverse countryside.
 All snakes are legally protected and beneficial to man (they consume large quantities of rodents and other agricultural pests).
 The only snakes of any danger to humans or pets are vipers which have a painful venom, although hardly ever fatal to humans.
 Vipers are smallish snakes with a patchy distribution in Spain.
 Even where common they are difficult to come across as they are shy and retiring.
 Of the estimated 50 snakebite deaths a year in Europe, only 3-6 occur in Spain, so don't worry too much.
 More people die from bee and wasp stings.

 Spain has often been criticised for its uncaring attitutude to animals, but incidences of cruelty and neglect are not confined to these shores: sadly, they exist throughout the world, often in circuses, animal shows and private collections where wild creatures are treated as nothing more than money making opportunities.